isabella232/asset-compute.en/help/introduction.md

 >[!NOTE]
 >
->Currently, the [!DNL Asset Compute Service] can only be used in [!DNL Experience Manager] as a Cloud Service.
+>Currently, the [!DNL Asset Compute Service] can be used only via [!DNL Experience Manager] as a Cloud Service.
 Administrators create processing profiles that can invoke the [!DNL Asset Compute Service] to pass assets for processing.
 See [use asset microservices and processing profiles](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/assets/manage/asset-microservices-configure-and-use.html).

 ## Supported use cases of [!DNL Asset Compute Service] {#possible-use-cases-benefits}